-Authorization Maximum number Validity Purpose of use Repurchase and conveyance of the company's own shares 10 million shares (6.7% of shares) Until June 30, 2020 Development of the company's capital structure Financing or carrying out acquisitions, investments or other business transactions Management's incentive plans Issuance of shares and issuance of special rights entitling to shares 1) 15 million shares (10% of shares) Until June 30, 2020 Same as above.
+Authorization Maximum number Validity Purpose of use Repurchase and conveyance of the company's own shares veyance of the (6.7% of shares) Jur Development of the company's capital structure Financing or carrying out acquisitions, investments or other business transactions 2020 3.
+Management's incentive plans Issuance of shares and issuance of special rights entitling to shares 1 15 million shares (10% of shares) Until June 30, 2020 Same as above.
 A directed share issue may be executed without consideration only if there is an especially weighty financial reason to do so, taking the interests of all shareholders into account.

-1) Repurchased shares can be held by the company, cancelled or conveyed.
+1 Repurchased shares can be held by the company, cancelled or conveyed.
 The Board of Directors shall decide on other matters related to the repurchase and/or acceptance as a pledge of the company's own shares.